nikhilritgithub/Temperature-converter/README.md

 # Temperature-converter
-A simple web app to covert temperatures unit
+A web app that converts temperatures units